prectechadmin/sainsbury_technical_test/README.md

   - Only one zip file is processed by the script
   - The zip file has been extracted on HDFS (the path is supplied to the script)
   - Only the data in the text_000 folder is used to answer the questions.
+  - It is okay for the result for each test to be displayed in the console along with the spark processing logs.